 Taking a boat tour is a must with kids and a great way to give their little legs a break from all the walking you’re bound to do in Bruges.
 Because the canals are narrow and the bridges very low (you’ll need to duck your head passing under some of them), the boats are relatively small.

 On your narrated tour, you’ll get a feel for the canals and a great view of some of the city’s oldest homes.
-You’ll also see plenty of swans and ducks to keep the littlest ones entertained.
+Watch for the many swans and ducks, sure keep the littlest ones entertained.
 Boat tours are about ½ hour long.
 Expect lines in the summer months.

 Boottochten Brugge tours leave from Niewstraat 11, in front of the Gruuthuse Museum. http://www.boottochten-brugge.be/en